bool3max/bhashmap/README.md

 The main goals are:

-* Allow for keys and values of arbitrary length and types
+* Allow for keys and values of arbitrary lengths and types
 * Provide a sane, easy to use API

 # Setup